theRealAph/ScopeLocals/README.md

 ## Alternatives

-It is possible to emulate many of the features of extent locals with thread-local variables, albeit at some cost in memory footprint, security, and performance.
+It is possible to emulate many of the features of extent-local variables with thread-local variables, albeit at some cost in memory footprint, security, and performance.

-We have experimented with a modified version of Class `ThreadLocal` that supports some of the characteristics of extent locals.
+We have experimented with a modified version of Class `ThreadLocal` that supports some of the characteristics of extent-local variables.
 However, carrying the additional baggage of thread-local variables results in an implementation that is unduly burdensome, or an API that returns `UnsupportedOperationException` for much core functionality, or both.
 And we'd still have the problem of memory management.

-It is better, therefore, not to modify Class `ThreadLocal` but to give extent locals an extirely separate identity.
+It is better, therefore, not to modify Class `ThreadLocal` but to give extent-local variables an extirely separate identity.

 ## Historical Note

-The idea for Extent Locals was inspired by the way many Lisp dialects provide support for dynamically scoped free variables, in particular how they behave in a deep-bound, multi-threaded runtime like Interlisp-D.
+The idea for extent-local variables was inspired by the way many Lisp dialects provide support for dynamically scoped free variables, in particular how they behave in a deep-bound, multi-threaded runtime like Interlisp-D.